Shoot the Curl

 Amelia Brodka still vividly remembers the time she was faced with one of the most important questions of a young skateboarder’s life.
 That question of course being: could she recognize Tony Hawk? “

-By Ethan Inman, 1 year1 year ago
+By Ethan Inman, 2 years2 years ago

 Deep Reporting